-The new Australian Consumer Law will replace previous Commonwealth, State and Territory consumer protection legislation in fair trading acts and the Trade Practices Act 1974.
-The new law incorporates best practice from existing State and Territory legislation.
+The new Australian Consumer Law replaced previous Commonwealth, State and Territory consumer protection legislation in fair trading acts and the Trade Practices Act 1974 from 1 January 2011.

 Consumer guarantees are a new comprehensive set of rights and remedies for defective goods and services.
-Consumer guarantees replace existing statutory warranties on goods and services.
+It replaces existing statutory warranties on goods and services.

 Consumer guarantees apply to: